Terminating or assigning a lease agreement

 Form

-Even if the landlord invokes personal reasons as grounds for termination, the law requires the observance of certain formal requirements (see below).
+Even if the owner invokes personal needs as grounds for termination, the law requires the observance of certain formal requirements (see below: 'Special case: eviction due to the owner's personal needs').

 Notice